-Arendt calls a delusion the idea "that we can 'make' something in the realm of human affairs - 'make' institutions or laws, for instance as we make tables and chairs, or make men 'better' or 'worse' - . . . it is conscious despair of all action, political and non-political, coupled with the utopian hope that it may be possible to treat men as one treats other 'material'."356
+'better' or 'worse' - . . . it is conscious despair of all action, political and non-political, coupled with the utopian hope that it may be possible to treat men as one treats other 'material'."48

 In the Republic, the philosopher-king applies the ideas as the craftsman applies his rules and standards; he 'makes' his City as the sculptor makes a statue, and in the final Platonic work these same ideas have even become laws which need only be executed.